 - 5 teaspoons smooth, unsweetened applesauce (regular or baby food)

-1 Line a bakingsheet with parchment or Silpat.
+1 Heat oven to 425°F. Line a baking sheet with parchment or silicone mat.

-2 Place the unsweetened coconut in a food processor.
+2 Pulse the coconut: Place the unsweetened coconut in a food processor.
 Pulse for 60 seconds.

-4 Place warm mixture into a pastry bag and pipe tall mounds onto a baking sheet, about an inch and a half apart from each other.
-Or form mounds with a 1 tablespoon sized scoop.
-Let the formed cookies dry out for a few minutes (15 minutes or so) before baking.
+4 Pipe mounds onto baking sheet: Place warm mixture into a pastry bag and pipe tall mounds onto a baking sheet, about an inch and a half apart from each other.

 Store in a covered box for up to 5 days at room temperature.